papaya-dao/stacks-sbtc/relay-server/README.md

 ## Start the `relay-server` server

-To start the server, you can run `cargo run relay-server` from the root of the repository, or simply `relay-server` if it's installed.
+To start the server, you can run `cargo run --bin relay-server` from the root of the repository, or simply `relay-server` if it's installed.
 The default address for the server is http://127.0.0.1:9776.

 ## Integration Test

-1. Start the server `cargo run relay-server`
+1. Start the server `cargo run --bin relay-server`
 2. Run [./test.sh](./test.sh) in another terminal.
 3. Close the server using `Ctrl+C`.